 The centre was started in 1897 by Swami Ramakrishnananda, a monastic disciple of Sri Ramakrishna.

-- Publication of two monthly journals: The Vedanta Kesari (English, 105th year with 10,900 subscribers) and Sri Ramakrishna Vijayam (Tamil, 98th year with 1,58,000 subscribers).
+- Publication of two monthly journals: The Vedanta Kesari (English, 107th year) and Sri Ramakrishna Vijayam (Tamil, 100th year).

-- A library with a children’s section, having 42,702 books and 192 periodicals.
+- A library with a children’s section, having 44,125 books and 193 periodicals.

 - Daily worship, fortnightly Ramanam Sankirtan, weekly discourses, and celebration of the birthdays of Sri Ramakrishna, Holy Mother Sri Sarada Devi, Swami Vivekananda, Swami Ramakrishnananda and other spiritual personalities, as also other festivals.

-- A weekly mobile medical unit, which treated 27,051
+- A weekly mobile medical unit.

-- Welfare work by the way of distributing bicycles, books, clothes and stipends
+- Welfare work by the way of distributing bicycles, books, clothes and stipends to needy people.

 Vivekanandar Illam (Vivekananda House) in Chennai, where Swami Vivekananda stayed for nine days on his return from the West in 1897 is preserved as a memorial.
 The activities of this sub-centre are: